 For example, every social media post you create should have your brand-related elements like your logo, colors, etc. If your post has elements that represent your brand, it’ll give your ongoing marketing campaigns a boost.

-There will never be a time when branding & marketing don’t have an equal impact on a brand.
+There will never be a time when branding vs marketing doesn’t have an equal impact on a brand.
 You can create the perfect marketing strategy that proves effective, but it will all be in vain if your customers can’t relate to your brand.

 Your marketing efforts engage customers, while branding efforts promote and timeless connection between your brand and your audience.
 You need both strategies to face the fierce competition.
 As more companies offer products and services similar to your brand, what will set you apart is your branding strategy.
 If you can do that right, you can keep getting more business.